Best Drones With a Camera

 If There is Live Footage

 When you are normally recording with a camera, you can see everything that you are viewing.
 Clearly, this is not possible with a drone as it is flying up in the air and the only way you can view what the camera is recording is to receive live video from an external device.
-To achieve this, designers will integrate video transmission technology into their machines.
-Now, depending on the range and advanced nature of the technology, the feed that you are seeing may lag sometimes.
+To achieve this, many designers integrate video transmission technology into their machines.
+Depending on the range and advanced nature of the technology, the feed that you are seeing may lag sometimes.
 Typically, it will have a certain range in which it will function properly and anything past that, lag may occur.

 Q: What Drones Need to be Registered?